Intelligent-Reliable-Autonomous-Systems/Contextual-Planning/README.md

-# Multi-Objective Planning with Contextual Lexicographic Reward Preferences
+## Multi-Objective Planning with Contextual Lexicographic Reward Preferences
 This code compares our contextual planning approach for multi-objective planning to state-of-the-art baselines.
 Refer to [project page](https://pulkitrustagi.github.io/contextual-planning-project/) and [paper](https://pulkitrustagi.github.io/contextual-planning-project/) for more information.

-# Running the Simulation
+### Running the Simulation
-## Setting-up the Simulation
 Follow these steps to set up the simulation.
 ### Clone the repository
 ```bash